computationalmodelling/fidimag/doc/nebm.rst

         nebm_cartesian.compute_dYdt             # Add the correction factor to fix
                                                 # the spins length to 1

 Many methods come from the Cartesian Cython library ``nebm_cartesian`` since the Geodesic class uses Cartesian coordinates to describe the spins.
+If a climbing image was specified as an argument for the class, we compute its modified force in the ``compute_effective_force`` method.

 The function that iterates the integrator is the ``relax`` method.
 On every iteration, we compute the difference with the previous step using a scaled